JetBrains/kotlin/GRADLE_PLUGIN.md

 }
 ````

 The plugin uses the same notation as the compiler.
-By default test component uses the same targets as specified for the main one.
+By default, test component uses the same targets as specified for the main one.

 Output kinds can also be specified using a special property: